a-qubic-world/docs.qubic.world/docs/developers/draft/logo.md

 Given the potential impact of this work on Qubic's brand identity and visibility, the proposed budget is 5 bln QUs.
 This accounts for the time and expertise required for each step of the process, as well as potential expenses related to software usage and other resources.

 Please note, payment is contingent upon satisfactory delivery of the finalized logo and all related deliverables.

-## Voting

-The final decision on this proposal lies in the hands of the Qubic community.
-Your vote is not just an approval, it is a testament to your trust and belief in shaping Qubic's visual identity.
-Let's create a logo that truly represents us all.
+Funds will only be relased if the final [Proposal](/learn/proposals) passes the [Quorum](/learn/quorum) voting.